Code-Institute-Submissions/Nomnivore-website/README.md

 ### Content

--   Kim wrote sections bla bla and bla
+-   Kim wrote sections bla bla and bla.
--   All other content was written by the developer
+-   All other content was written by the developer.
 -   All texts where reviewed by Melinda Schuurmans.

 ### Media